Joeboy/pixperiments/pitracker/README.rst

  * Under linux, the pwm seems to be driven from a much faster clock ('plla') than the one I'm using, which would allow for much better quality audio.
 I can't work out how to make it work with plla though.
- * Maybe write or import some actual music rather than the current nonsense
- * Implement a less rubbish synth engine.
  * Read MIDI input.
 We have uarts so shouldn't be too hard.
 I predict the main challenge will be digging out the obsolescent hardware.
- * Play MIDI files from the SD card.
+ * Play MIDI files from the SD card, rather than linking them into the kernel.
- * Implement LV2 plugins.
+ * Implement LV2 plugins via dynamic linkage, so you can just drop a plugin onto the SD.
+ * Port to other platforms, eg. TI Stellaris